OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 Let's update the Project to reference the file that contains our configuration variables.
 Octopus can update values in JSON, YAML, XML and Java Properties files.

-Octopus expects the relative path to the configurtation file from the route of the Package.
+Octopus expects the relative path to the configuration file from the route of the Package.
 Since our configuration file is in the route of our package, we only need the file name.

 [Type appsettings.json, and save.]